-A three-member panel of the Board for Correction of Naval Records, sitting in executive session, considered your application on 23 June 2011.
+A three-member panel of the Board for Correction of Naval Records, sitting in executive session, considered your application on 30 October 2014.
 Your allegations of error and injustice were reviewed in accordance with administrative regulations and procedures applicable to the proceedings of this Board.
 Documentary material considered by the Board consisted of your application, together with all material submitted in support thereof, your naval record and applicable statutes, regulations and policies.
-In addition, the Board considered the report of the Headquarters Marine Corps Performance Evaluation Review Board (PERB), dated 26 April 2011, a copy of which is attached.
+In addition, the Board considered the report of the Headquarters Marine Corps Performance Evaluation Review Board (PERB), dated 20 August 2014, a copy of which is attached.

 After careful and conscientious consideration of the entire record, the Board found that the evidence submitted was insufficient to establish the existence of probable material error or injustice.
 In this connection, the Board substantially concurred with the comments contained in the report of the PERB.
-The Board further found that the reviewing officer's acknowledgment of "personal conflict" between you and the reporting senior was not an acknowledgment that the reporting senior was biased against you, such that he could not render a fair and accurate evaluation of your performance.
-In view of the above, your application has been denied.
+Accordingly, your application has been denied.
 The names and votes of the members of the panel will be furnished upon request.

 It is regretted that the circumstances of your case are such that favorable action cannot be taken.
-You are entitled to have the Board reconsider its decision upon submission of new and material evidence or other matter not previously considered by the Board.
+You are entitled to have the Board reconsider its decision upon submission of new evidence within one year from the date of the Board's decision.
+New evidence is evidence not previously considered by the Board prior to making its decision in this case.
 In this regard, it is important to keep in mind that a presumption of regularity attaches to all official records.
 Consequently, when applying for a correction of an official naval record, the burden is on the applicant to demonstrate the existence of probable material error or injustice.